bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 ```GraphQL
 sum(increase(container_cpu_cfs_throttled_periods_total{namespace="ad204f-dev", pod="hello-world-nginx-d598fbd96-45rqw", container!="", cluster=""}[5m])) by (container) /sum(increase(container_cpu_cfs_periods_total{namespace="ad204f-dev", pod="hello-world-nginx-d598fbd96-45rqw", container!="", cluster=""}[5m])) by (container)
 ```

+This query calculates the fraction of time the container was throttled over the last 5 minutes, as a ratio between 0 and 1 — based on how often the container hit its CPU quota and got paused by the kernel.
+A result near 0 means the pod is rarely hitting its limit; a result near 1, like you should expect to see here once the load test has been running for a few minutes, means it's being throttled almost constantly.

 We can see this load test isn't affecting the memory much on this pod and our values are probably set correct for this type of load and application running in the pod.